Lut99/FileHeaderGenerator/README.md

 ## Commands

-The File Header Generator extension current contributes the following two commands:
+The File Header Generator extension current contributes the following command:

 * `file-header-generator.generateHeader`: Generates a header in the current file.
 Once run, it first prompts the user to input a description, which will automatically be linewrapped in the resulting header.
 The header will be placed at the start of the file, before any text already present.